-Whether you’re leaving a job or fellow students after a course has ended, if you’re in doubt, say goodbye to at least a few colleagues.
+Whether you’re leaving a club, a job or fellow students after a course has ended, if you’re in doubt, say goodbye to at least a few colleagues.
 At least that way, you’ll have left yourself in good favor with a few people.

 Sometimes a simple smile or wave will suffice.
 People are different and some people will resent it if you don’t say or do anything.
 It’s better to be safe and say, “All the best for the future” or “Take care of yourself”, than to not say goodbye.

 In many households, it’s considered basic good manners to tell someone goodbye when you leave.
 This isn’t even discussed or formally taught.
 Children see their parents telling each other goodbye from an early age and they simply adopt the practice.

 Even babies are taught to wave.
 Dads and moms teach them to wave goodbye to other babies, their pets, and their pediatrician.
 Even an aunt or uncle may feel snubbed, or feel like they are snubbing the baby if they don’t wave goodbye to the baby.

 What children observe in families is reinforced later on at school.
 In kindergarten, the end of the school day may be marked by singing a favorite song, after which, toddlers are told goodbye by their teachers.
 When their parents come to pick them up, they wave goodbye to their friends.

 Therefore, as a teacher who is changing jobs, for example, you should be a role model and explain to students that you will be leaving them.

 Several parents intentionally teach their children to say goodbye, to help them grasp the concept of separation.
 For example, they may say a quick goodbye when running to the store or going to work.